makersacademy/rps-challenge/README.md

 > So that I can see my name in lights
 > I would like to register my name before playing an online game

+First some set up, configured spec_helper.rb to require app.rb and set the capybara app to Rps.

+- Wrote a small Hello World test to make sure the testing is configured correctly.
+Test Red.

+- Added app.rb with Rps inheriting Sinatra::Base.

+- Added a route for '/' returning "Hello World".
+Test Green.

+Also added config.ru to be able to rackup for manual testing.

 When the marketeer visits the site, there needs to be a field in order to enter their name, and their name should be displayed.

-First some set up, configured spec_helper.rb to require app.rb and set the capybara app to RPS.

-- Wrote a feature test using capybara, that when visiting / and entering a name into the name field and submitting the form, then their name is displayed on the page.
+- Wrote a feature test using capybara, that when visiting / and entering Dave into the name field and submitting the form, Dave is displayed on the page.
 Test red.

-- Created app.rb in the root dir.
+- Updated get / to return an view, index.erb (in the views dir)

+- In index.erb added a form to enter name and submit, posting to /play

+- In app.rb added a post /play route, hardcoded to return 'Dave'.
+Test green.

+- Wrote a feature test entering the name Jim.
+Test red.

+- In post /play instead returned the name parameter of the query string.
+Test green.

+- Refactored post /play to add the params to the session hash, and